 The nightlife in Cancun is definitely something I would recommend all tourists spending one night in Cancun to experience.
 As mentioned earlier there are budget ways to enjoy the nightlife available to tourists in Cancun.

 Most bars in Cancun have drinks offers and deals and all bars and restaurants have a happy hour.
-One of the best ways to enjoy Cancun on a budget is by exploiting these offers.
+One of the best ways to enjoy Cancun the cheap is by exploiting these offers.